-The walled town of Mdina lies at the center of Malta and has served as the country’s official capital through some of its most tumultuous times, from the antiquity to the Medieval Era.
+The walled town of Mdina lies at the center of Malta and has served as the country’s official capital through some of its most tumultuous times, from antiquity to the Medieval Era.

 This fortified gem is a true haven for photographers, featuring a handful of artsy palazzos, photogenic gates and majestic churches.
 It’s as if you stepped back in time and everything stayed the same as it was 500 years ago and every modern element has been made to fade into the surroundings (even the traffic signs are decorated stylish wrought iron details, we kid you not).

 If you really want to hide away from the world, then Gnejna Bay, the most underrated of the three, is the place for you.
 Don’t forget to admire the majestic sandy hills located between the latter two beaches!

 One of the quirkiest tourist attractions in the entire country, Popeye Village is actually a film set built in 1979.
-Locals have preserved it in impeccable shape, added a few fun activities to it, thus turning it into one of the most profitable and most-visited sights in all of Malta.
+Locals have preserved it in impeccable shape, and added a few fun activities to it, thus turning it into one of the most profitable and most-visited sights in all of Malta.

 The colorful fishing village imitation is like a mini theme park, where you can wine, dine, go on boat tours or just simply walk around and take photos.
 The entrance to Popeye Village will set you back €14.50 in peak season and a whopping €10.50 in low season.